1993 Constitution of Kazakhstan: Aftermath

 Although the 1993 Constitution provided wide guarantees for citizens and established separation of powers, in practice state institutions remained weak.
-The division of authority between the legislative and executive branches was ambiguous, leading to frequent conflicts between Nazarbayev and the Supreme Council.
+The division of authority between the legislative and executive branches was ambiguous, leading to frequent rivalry between Nazarbayev and the Supreme Council.
 Deputies often resisted rapid economic reforms, including privatization and market liberalization, contributing to political tension.

-The political crisis of 1994–1995 exposed the instability of state mechanisms and the difficulties of governance under a dual-power system, in which both the president and parliament claimed significant authority.
+The political crisis of 1994–1995 exposed the instability of state mechanisms and the difficulties of governance under a dual-power system, in which both the president and parliament disputed authority.

-Replacement by 1995 Constitution
+Abolition and replacement

 In 1995, after republican referendum initiated by Nazarbayev, a new constitution was adopted on 30 August 1995.
 The 1995 Constitution of Kazakhstan strengthened presidential power and abolished the Supreme Council, replacing it with a bicameral Parliament consisting of lower house Mäjilis and upper house Senate.

 As result, the 1993 Constitution became defunct and is remembered as the transitional basic law of early independence period.